Gravitational wave imprints on spontaneous emission

 Identifying testable general relativistic effects by means beyond classical test masses has been of increasing interest and importance in the foundations of physics.
 In this context, notable early steps towards exploring the effects of GWs involved studying their direct interaction with quantum systems.
 The interaction with a hydrogen atom was shown to induce small changes in its internal energy levels~\cite{Leen1983} and resonant quadrupole transitions~\cite{Fischer1994}.
 These effects arise from the finite spatial extent of the atom and its quadrupole coupling to the GW amplitude and are potentially relevant for highly excited Rydberg atoms.
-The effect of GWs on other quantum systems has been studied in the context of particle production~\cite{Gibbons1975, Deser1975, Sorge2000, Jones2017, Gray2021} and scattering~\cite{Garringa1991}, Rabi oscillations~\cite{Siparov2004, Sorge2023}, field-mediated entanglement~\cite{Xu2020, Barman2023, Barman2025}, and GW-induced superradiance in atomic arrays~\cite{Arya2024}.
+The effect of GWs on other quantum systems has been studied in the context of particle production~\cite{Gibbons1975, Deser1975, Sorge2000, Sabin2014, Jones2017, Gray2021} and scattering~\cite{Garriga1991}, Rabi oscillations~\cite{Siparov2004, Sorge2023}, field-mediated entanglement~\cite{Xu2020, Barman2023, Barman2025}, and GW-induced superradiance in atomic arrays~\cite{Arya2024}.

 In this Letter, we investigate how a plane GW background affects spontaneous emission from a point-like two-level atom.
-We show that a GW-induced periodic modulation of the quantum field interacting with the atom~\cite{Garringa1991} gives rise to sidebands in the emission spectrum --- a hallmark of periodically driven systems~\cite{Autler1955, Mollow1969, Grove1977, Boca2004, Maunz2005}.
-Moreover, the sideband amplitude exhibits an angular dependence with a characteristic quadrupolar pattern in the plane perpendicular to the GW propagation --- a feature that may help distinguish this effect from other sources of spectral sidebands.
+We show that a GW-induced periodic modulation of the quantum field interacting with the atom~\cite{Garriga1991} gives rise to an angle-dependent correction to the emission spectrum.
+In the limit of large GW frequency, this leads to sidebands in the emission spectrum --- a hallmark of periodically driven systems~\cite{Autler1955, Mollow1969, Grove1977, Boca2004, Maunz2005}.
+On the other hand, in the low GW frequency regime, the effect reduces to an angle-dependent frequency shift of the emitted photons.
+Moreover, the GW-induced correction exhibits a characteristic quadrupolar shape in the plane perpendicular to the GW propagation --- a feature that may help distinguish this effect from other factors affecting the spectrum.
 Interestingly, the total emission rate remains unchanged, indicating that no information about the GW is imprinted on the internal state of the atom.
 It is the quantum field --- an extended system --- that plays the central role by encoding information about the GW.